 Surface-laid pipelines have basically opted for the desert sites, where the pipelines are laid in the corridor from the Wellhead up to the Gathering Facility.

 Above Ground Surface Laid Pipelines

-The above-ground surface laid pipelines (Fig. 1) shall be routed in a manner such that no excessive movement occurs on the pipes due to the effects of thermal expansion and/or contraction, internal pressure and other design internal or external loads.
+The above-ground surface laid pipelines (Fig. 1) shall be routed in a manner such that no excessive movement occurs on the pipes due to the effects of thermal expansion and/or contraction, internal pressure, and other design internal or external loads.
 The axial and lateral expansions of above-ground pipelines shall be limited as far as possible.
-Expansion loops to be designed to accommodate the axial movements based on CAESAR II stress analysis recommendations for above ground pipelines.
+Expansion loops are to be designed to accommodate the axial movements based on CAESAR II stress analysis recommendations for above-ground pipelines.

 The above-ground pipeline shall be modeled as “Unrestrained” in the CAESAR II software and should be analyzed using ASME B31.4/B31.8 code calculations.

-The unsupported surface laid pipelines shall be installed as unrestrained pipeline & shall follow natural grade elevation
+The unsupported surface laid pipelines shall be installed as unrestrained pipelines & shall follow natural grade elevation

-Fig. 1 and Fig. 2 shows typical site images explaining how surface laid pipelines would look like.
+Fig. 1 and Fig. 2 show typical site images explaining how surface-laid pipelines would look.

 Considerable Points for Surface Laid Pipelines

 The below-mentioned points must be considered while designing Surface Laid Pipelines.